 Tutoring is free for any Kirtland Community College student.
 Individual appointments are scheduled at a time convenient to both tutor and tutee.

 Drop-In Math Tutoring

-Math help is available in the Math Drop-In Lab located in the Library on the Roscommon campus and at the Health Sciences Center - Grayling.
+Math help is available in the Math Drop-In Lab located in the Library on the Roscommon campus.
 It is one-on-one personal assistance from a part-time math instructor.
 Students do homework there so help is available when needed.
-Math Drop-In Labs may be available at the M-TEC (Gaylord).
+Math Drop-In Labs may be available at the M-TEC (Gaylord), West Branch, and the Grayling sites.
 Check the Tutoring webpage for hours open at each site as they vary semester to semester.

 Writing Center, the OWL, and the Virtual Writing Center

 Writing help is available through The Writing Center, the OWL, and the Virtual Writing Center.
 The Writing Center tutors help with brainstorming, drafting and polishing papers and projects.
 All current Kirtland students, faculty and staff are invited to make use of either service.

 The Writing Center is one-on-one, in-person writing assistance with a part-time English instructor.
 Located in the Library on the Roscommon campus, this service is available by appointment or on a drop-in basis during Fall and Winter semesters.
 The focus is on helping students with papers and writing projects.